j1nxie/mikisayaka/README.md

 - self-assignable roles
 - watch #weeb for mangadex links and automatically return data
+- maintain a list of manga for tracking new chapter updates

 ## todo

-- [ ] add / remove manga for tracking new chapter updates
+- [x] ~~add / remove manga for tracking new chapter updates~~
 - [ ] actually tracking new chapter updates

 ## usage